andreytsimbalov/currency_difference/README.md

 # currency_difference

-The application shows the difference in exchange rates for two dates.
+The application shows the difference in exchange rates for two dates

 ## Run